YasinElBannasriPXL/jdictsvelte/README.md

 # Japanese Dictionary Frontend in Svelte
-This project is a Svelte version of a Japanese dictionary frontend I made in React.
+This project is a Svelte version of a Japanese dictionary frontend I made in Vue.

 # Svelte + Vite